 The mountain's prime stargazing location is no secret to Native Hawaiians, either.
-The dormant, skyscraping volcano is deeply revered by them: At the top of the 13,000 foot mountain are stone shrines erected by their ancestors that align with constellations piercing the night sky.
+They deeply revere the dormant, skyscraping volcano: At the top of the 13,000-foot mountain, stone shrines, erected by their ancestors, align with constellations piercing the night sky.

 "They're all interconnected and make a star grid.
 The alignment meant that families were able to connect with those star beings, those star nations," E. Kalani Flores, a professor of Hawaiian lifestyles at Hawaii Community College–Palamanui, told VICE.
 "It's a divine connection to other life forms on other star systems.
 Our ancestral knowledge is actually embedded in the sites up there—it's imprinted and can still be activated."

 Some Native Hawaiians, like Flores, are perturbed by the "overdevelopment" of Mauna Kea.
 Its peak is peppered with telescopes—13 of them to date.
-And there could be an additional one in the future, an unrivaled, hulking piece of machinery called the Thirty Metre Telescope (TMT) that will be capable of gazing about 13 billion light years into space.
-According to Flores, the project will mar culturally important sites like the star shrines if it's built.
+And there could be an additional one in the future, an unrivaled, hulking piece of machinery called the Thirty Meter Telescope (TMT) that will be capable of gazing about 13 billion light years into space.
+According to Flores, the project will mar culturally important sites, like the star shrines, if it's built.

-The $1.4 billion, 18-storey telescope, spearheaded by the TMT International Observatory (TIO), has been in the works for roughly 14 years.
-In recent years, it's been mired by unwavering pushback from the Indigenous Hawaiian community.
+The $1.4 billion, 18-story telescope, spearheaded by the TMT International Observatory (TIO), has been in the works for roughly 14 years.
+In recent years, it's been mired by unwavering pushback from the indigenous Hawaiian community.

 Joshua Lanakila Mangauil, the director of the Hawaiian Cultural Center of Hamakua, helped launch the initial revolt.

 The fight to protect the mountain has circulated through the court system.
-Currently, there are over 60 people involved in a contested case hearing—Flores being one of the lead parties.
+Currently, there are more than 60 people involved in a contested case hearing—Flores being one of the lead parties.
 The quasi-court process allows opponents to air grievances and will ultimately determine the legal grounds of the project.

 This is the second hearing to date.
 The Hawaiian Supreme Court ordered the state's Board of Land and Natural Resources (BLNR) to host an additional one after it found the department unlawfully voted to issue a permit to streamline construction.